HAMDYII/Banker/README.md

 # Banker

-SimpleBank is a C++ project that embodies the principles of clean code, algorithmic efficiency, and robust data structures in the context of a basic banking system
+Banker is a C++ project that embodies the principles of clean code, algorithmic efficiency, and robust data structures in the context of a basic banking system

 # Technologies & Design Approach